-The aim of the Indigenous Research Exchange is to improve outcomes for Aboriginal and Torres Strait Islander peoples by ensuring there is more involvement and agency in research projects.
+The Indigenous Research Exchange improves outcomes for Aboriginal and Torres Strait Islander peoples by ensuring there is more involvement and agency in research projects.

 We encourage and support Aboriginal and Torres Strait Islander communities to set research priorities, lead projects and determine the appropriate collection and use of data about communities.

-The Exchange is an exciting opportunity for AIATSIS and Aboriginal and Torres Strait Islander peoples and organisations to work together to translate research into meaningful, useful and practical information.
+The Indigenous Research Exchange is an exciting opportunity for Aboriginal and Torres Strait Islander peoples and organisations to work together to translate research into meaningful, useful and practical information.

-The key objectives of the Exchange are to:
+The key objectives of the Indigenous Research Exchange are to:

 - Connect people, data, ideas and evidence